nuxt/awesome/README.md

 - [Muhaddis](https://muhaddis.info) ([Source](https://github.com/MuhaddiMu/Portfolio)) - Open Source Portfolio website based on Nuxt.js ✨ Moved from WordPress to Jamstack
 - [Outdoormix Festival](https://www.outdoormixfestival.com/) - A full history of 7 years of Ride & Party at Outdoormix Festival powered by Strapi and Nuxt.js
 - [lilomoino.fr](https://lilomoino.fr) - Blog photo, video and music.
 Full static and using Strapi as backend.
+- [empire-admin](https://github.com/BroCode-Interactive/empire-admin) - An awesome, open-source admin panel template made with NuxtJS and bootstrap-vue.
+(It's still a work in progress, remember to check regularly for updates)

 ### Tutorials